 The Pros and Cons of Margin Trading

-The pros: The greatest advantage of buying on margin is that it boosts your purchasing power and magnifies your wins.
+The greatest advantage of buying on margin is that it boosts your purchasing power and magnifies your wins.
 When you have a relatively small amount of money to work with; you can use margin to boost your returns or help diversify your portfolio.